agrastp/Weather_App/README.md

 ## Usage

 This application can be used to determine the weather forecast for any city within a 5-day frame.
-Help it to determine weekly plans and plan your days accordingly.
+Use it to determine your weekly plans and plan your days accordingly.

 ![Webpage Example](./assets/weather_App.png?raw=true "Webpage Example")